-The Hydrocarbons Law does indeed provide for decommissioning obligations at the end of the exploitation stage.
-In this respect, the concessionaire is expected properly seal all producing wells and wells aquifers, remove all installations and restore the area to a sound environmental condition.
-Relevant obligations are also embedded in the Concession Agreements.
+The Hydrocarbons Law provides for decommissioning obligations at the end of the exploitation stage.
+In this respect, the concessionaire is expected to properly seal all producing wells and wells aquifers, remove all installations and restore the area to a sound environmental condition.
+Relevant obligations are also embedded in the concession agreements.